-The Group's medium term strategic objectives remain focused on strengthening its balance sheet, improving the quality and efficiency of its assets, further strengthening its capital position and increasing its operating profitability through the prudent growth of its loan portfolio which will increase both interest and fee income, as well as the diversification of income streams from fee generating activities.
+The Group's medium term strategic objectives remain focused on strengthening its balance sheet, improving the quality and efficiency of its assets, further strengthening its capital position, and increasing its operating profitability through the prudent growth of its loan portfolio which will increase both interest and fee income, as well as the diversification of income streams from fee generating activities.
 At the same time the maintenance of strong capital and liquidity ratios remain top priorities for the Group.

-The effective management of non-performing exposures remains a top priority for the Group.
-In its NPE Plan for 2023, Management has formulated a recovery action plan defining the resolution strategy for each major NPE exposure with the objective being the minimisation of the resolution period.
-The NPE Plan for 2022 was successfully implemented during 2022.
-The target set for 2022, was the decrease of NPEs by 25% from $\notin$ 95,8 million at the end of 2021 to $\notin$ 71,4 million by the end of 2022.
-During 2022 through the successful implementation of internal actions defined in the NPE Plan for 2022, the 2022 NPE target was exceeded, with NPEs decreasing by 32% from $\notin$ 95,8 million to $\notin$ 65,3 million.
-Furthermore, the NPE ratio on a gross basis decreased from 36,4% at the end of 2021 to 26,2% at the end of 2022.
-The NPE Plan for 2023 sets a target for decrease of NPEs by 28%, from $\notin$ 65,3 million at the end of 2022 to $\notin$ 46,7 million at the end of 2023 entirely through internal actions.
-The implementation of these actions is carefully monitored and recovery strategies and action plans are frequently reviewed based on developments and results in order to promptly introduce corrective actions.
-At the same time Management is contemplating non-organic solutions for reduction of NPEs.
+The effective management of non performing exposures remains a top priority for the Group.
+In its NPE Plan for 2024, Management has formulated a recovery action plan defining the resolution strategy for each major NPE exposure with the objective being the minimisation of the resolution period.
+During 2023 the NPE Plan for the year was successfully implemented.
+The target set for 2023, was the decrease of NPEs by 29% from \pounds 65,3 million at the end of 2022 to \pounds 46,7 million by the end of 2023.
+During 2023 as a result of the implementation of internal actions defined in the NPE Plan for 2023, and the lower than projected level of new NPE inflows, the 2023 NPE target was exceeded, with NPEs decreasing by 37% from \pounds 65,3 million to \pounds 41,2 million.
+Furthermore, the NPE ratio on a gross basis decreased from 26,2% at the end of 2022 to 12,6% at the end of 2023.
+The NPE Plan for 2024 sets a target for decrease of NPEs by 20%, from \pounds 41,2 million at the end of 2023 to \pounds 32,6 million at the end of 2024 entirely through internal actions.
+The implementation of these actions is carefully monitored and recovery strategies and action plans are frequently reviewed and revised based on developments and results in order to promptly introduce corrective actions.